In this article, you will find lists that will help you to make slugs hate your garden.

 - lamb’s lettuce

-- melons (young plants are endangered)
+- melons (young plants are threatened)

-- peas (sometimes vulnerable)
+- peas (sometimes young plants are vulnerable)

 - potatoes (depending on the variety)

-- red-leaved lettuce (Lollo Rosso)
+- red-leafed lettuce (Lollo Rosso)

 - rhubarb (pieplant)